domen111/Computer-Vision-Project/index.md

 Besides training the neural network model, we additionally recorded a stereo video as the testing data.
 In the video, we move our object around with different poses.
 Therefore, we utilized a histogram-based tracker and the neural network model to show the pose and position of the object in the video.

-### A. Experiment Setup
+### A. *Experiment Setup*

 Our experiment setup is shown in figure 1.
 We tied two Logitech C310 webcams together and put them on a camera tripod.
 The object for our experiment was a magic cube, which was put on a black carton box.

-The background was covered with a black piece of paper originally.
+The background was covered with black paper originally.
 This approach made it easier to remove the background since we only needed to erase the black parts of the images.
 However, when building the dataset, we found that such background caused the magic cube overexposed.
 Therefore, the setup shown in figure 1 used a white background instead.

 ![](https://i.imgur.com/U2plG6q.png)
 Figure 1: Experiment setup

-### B. Building Datasets
+### B. *Building Datasets*

 To build the training data, we manually rotated the magic cube on the carton box through both Y and Z axes.
-As shown in figure 2, X axis pointed out of the paper, Y axis pointed to the right, and Z axis pointed upwards.
-The animation of figure 3 shows that we rotated the magic cube through Z axis for a round; lift it up (rotation through Y axis) and rotated it through Z axis for another round again.
+As shown in figure 2, Xaxis pointed out of the paper, Y-axis pointed to the right, and Z-axis pointed upwards.
+The animation of figure 3 shows that we rotated the magic cube through Z-axis for a round; lift it up (rotation through Y-axis) and rotated it through Z-axis for another round again.
 As a result, we took 197 paired pictures in total as our dataset.

 ![](https://i.imgur.com/HBIWZwH.png)
 Figure 2: The three axes used to build the dataset